missjlu/UberSFFoodGAEServer/README.md

 - Database Integration: SF Data API
 - Frontend Framework: No framework.
 Only javascript and css (minimum experience)

-## Reasoning:

-**Language**: Java is the language I'm familiar with so I chose it.

-**Backend framework**: I chose Servlet as the back-end framework which is commonly used.

-**Database**: SF Data provide SODA API, which is easy to use to fetch data.

-**Frontend**: The front-end has been implemented as a single 'index.html' with accompanying JavaScript file.

 # Design choices

-Below, I go through some of the major design choices made in the process of creating the project.
+Belo is my design logic, issues and future optimization

 ## Back-end

 - Implemented the back-end as a web service:
     - Client-server: The servlet framework separates clients from the servers.
+The servlet has its own endpoint upon deployment on google app engine.
 The endpoint of servlet is http://1-dot-ubersffood.appspot.com//ubersffoodgaeserver.
     Any clients can do a post or get to this endpoint from their end to access the web service.
     - Stateless: The server stores no client and third-party(SODA API) context.